soulsands/trilium-chat/README.md

 https://soulsands.github.io/trilium-chat/

-After save your Chatgpt apikey,  You can use most of the features, except those that depend on Trilium.
+After save your Chatgpt apikey and refresh the page,  You can use most of the features, except those that depend on Trilium.